opus-research/jgit/Documentation/technical/reftable.md

     index_record+
     uint32( restart_offset )+
     uint16( restart_count_m1 )
+    padding?

 The index block header starts with the high bit set.
 This identifies the block as an index block, and not as a ref block, log block or file footer.
-The `block_len` field in an index block is 30-bits network byte order, and allowed to occupy the space normally used by the block type in other blocks.
+The `block_len` field in an index block is 30-bits network byte order, and allowed to occupy space normally used by the block type in other blocks.
 This supports indexes significantly larger than the file's `block_size`.